davidmcbee/Pewlett-Hackard-Analysis/README.md

 #### Corrections without Hire Date
 Looking at these redone files shown here
 ![](https://github.com/davidmcbee/Pewlett-Hackard-Analysis/blob/master/PewLett-Hakard-Analysis/Data/redone%20files_without_hire_date.png)
-If you take a look at ret_titles1 after this filtering one gets 33,118 value rows.
+If you take a look at ret_titles2 after this filtering one gets 72,458 value rows.
 This is the number of people that are in this soon to retire group.
-Further, the unique_titles1 file is no longer needed as it is now already unique.
-The number of rows in the unique_titles1 file is 33,118.
-This is the same as the ret_titles1 file.
+Further, the unique_titles2 file is no longer needed as it is now already unique.
+The number of rows in the unique_titles2 file is 72,458 value rows.
+This is the same as the ret_titles2 file.
-Note that the original unique_titles file had 90,398 value rows.
+Note that the original unique_titles file had 90,398  and the unique_titles1 file had 33,118 value rows.
-This leads us to the retiring_titles1 file, shown here.
+This leads us to the retiring_titles2 file, shown here.
 ![](')

 The redo of the retiring_titles file.
 The original retiring_titles file counts summed to 90,388, while the retiring_titles1 file sums to,